 In nominating Dr. Klie, Honor College student, Lopa Bhatt, wrote that “Prof. Robert Klie is one of the best research capstone advisors an undergraduate could ask for,” and noted his support when students want to go beyond conventional expectations of the lab experience and try new techniques.

 Instructor of the Year

 Dr. Anna C. Roosevelt

 College of Liberal Arts and Sciences

 The Instructor of the Year award is given annually to one of the many faculty members who teach our first-year Honors Core courses as well as our Honors Seminars for upperclassmen.
-This year’s Instructor of the Year is Dr. Jennifer Rupert, Senior Lecturer in the Department of English, the College of Liberal Arts and Sciences.
+This year’s Instructor of the Year is Dr. Anna C. Roosevelt, Professor of Anthropology in the College of Liberal Arts and Sciences.

 Professor Roosevelt specializes in two main geographic areas, the Middle Amazon and the Congo Basin.
 In the Amazon, she works at multiple sites, including those in Paraguay and Brazil.
 Professor Roosevelt’s Congo Basin research is in Bayanga in the southwestern Central African Republic, and in the western Democratic Republic of the Congo.
 She currently directs the Lower Amazon Project in Brazil and the Congo Basin Project in Africa.